 Stunning mountains, forests and lakes

-Introduction to Jiuzhaigou Valley Scenic Area
+Introduction to Jiuzhaigou National Park Valley Scenic Area

 The Jiuzhaigou National Park is also known as the Valley of Nine Villages.
-It is an important nature reserve in the south western Sichuan province of China.
-Of note are its numerous multi-tiered waterfalls and beautiful lakes.
+It is an important nature reserve in the southwestern Sichuan province of China.
+Of note are it’s numerous multi-tiered waterfalls and beautiful lakes.
 The area bears significance for local Tibetans who view it as a holy mountain and watercourse.
 Its plentiful natural resources include snow-capped mountains, lush green forests, sparkling blue lakes and folk traditions of the local Qiang and Tibetan peoples.
 According to legend, Dago, the deity of the mountain, was in love with the goddess Semo, so he bestowed her with a mirror composed of cloud and wind.
 Then the devil caused trouble and Semo accidentally shattered the mirror into 108 pieces, thus creating the 108 lakes in the park.

-.The park is situated at the Minshan mountain range’s southern extremity and 330 kilometers to the north of the Chengdu provincial capital.
+.The Jiuzhaigou National Park is situated at the Minshan mountain range’s southern extremity and 330 kilometers to the north of the Chengdu provincial capital.
 The park is also a section of Jiuzhaigou County, which used to be known as Nanping County.
 It is also a part of the Aba Tibetan Qiang Autonomous Prefecture close to the Gansu border of northwestern Sichuan province.
 The valley of Jiuzhaigou park occupies an area of 720 square kilometers.
 Its buffer zones span an extra 600 square kilometers.
 Its various elevations go from 1,998 to 2,140 meters.
 It possesses a cool temperate climate with -1 degrees Celsius temperatures in January, 17 degrees Celsius in July and a mean annual temperature of 7.2 degrees Celsius.
 There is approximately 661 millimeters of rainfall per year, most of which falls from May to October.

 The ecosystem of the park consists of broad-leaf woodlands and forests including varied highland and mixed mountain systems.
 These mixed forests are considered to be virgin and therefore make up 300 square kilometers of a core scenic site.
 A popular time to visit the forests is during autumn when leaves adopt orange, yellow and red tints.
 Among the attractive species of plants are the native bamboo and rhododendron.

-Among the fauna is the golden snub-nosed monkey and famous endangered giant panda.
+Among the fauna is the golden snub-nosed monkey and the famous endangered giant panda.
 There are only 20 individual pandas remaining and few monkeys as well.
 The continued survival of these two species is endangered by tourism which is currently on the rise.
 Other animal species are 140 varieties of birds.

 The spectacular landscape of Jiuzhaigou is composed of karsts that were formed by hydrological, tectonic and glacial forces.
 Earthquakes have also exercised an influence on the terrain of the park since it rests on fault lines between the Yangtze Plate and Qinghai-Tibet Plate.
 Rocks in the area are composed mostly of dolomite, tufa and scattered shales and sandstone.